Fast Approximation Algorithms for Piercing Boxes by Points: Piercing via multiplicative weight update ( )

 The following lemma proves the correctness of the algorithm.

-\begin{lemma}[\tcite{ap-naghs-20}] \lemlab{eps:net:2d:log:log} If $k\in [{\popt}/{2},\popt ]$, then the algorithm returns a piercing set for $\Boxes$, of size $O( \popt \log \log \popt)$, where $\popt =\PNX{\Boxes}$ is the size of the optimal piercing set of $\Boxes$. \end{lemma} \begin{proof} This claim is well known \cite[Lemma 3.1]{ap-naghs-20}, but we include a proof for the sake of completeness.
+\begin{lemma}[\tcite{ap-naghs-20}] \lemlab{eps:net:2d:log:log} If $k\in [{\popt}/{2},\popt ]$, then the algorithm returns a piercing set for $\Boxes$, of size $O( \popt \log \log \popt)$, where $\popt =\PNX{\Boxes}$ is the piercing number of $\Boxes$. \end{lemma} \begin{proof} This claim is well known \cite[Lemma 3.1]{ap-naghs-20}, but we include a proof for the sake of completeness.
+Initially, the weight $W_0$ of all the vertices of $\VV$ is $\mm = |\VV| = O(n^d)$.
+Let $W_i$ be the weight of $\VV$ after the $i$\th doubling operation, and observe that